25 Types of Succulents That Make Great Houseplants

 Jade plants are popular as ornamentals because their thick, dark green leaves make them look like tiny trees.
 They’re considered to bring good luck in many cultures and are often passed down through families because they live so long.
 Indoors, they can grow to up to 3 feet high after several years.

 While many plants prefer indirect sunlight, jade plants need at least 4 hours of direct sun every day, so they’ll do best on a bright windowsill or in another area that gets plenty of sun.
 Try a south-facing window for the ideal light conditions.
 Be careful when watering your jade plant, because they’re prone to root rot.
 It’s best to only water them when the soil is dry to the touch.

 5. Burro’s Tail (Sedum morganianum)

-Sedum morganianum, also known as burro’s tail or donkey tail, is a gorgeous succulent that’s popular as a hanging plant because of its striking tendrils.
+Sedum morganianum, also known as burro’s tail or donkey’s tail, is a gorgeous succulent that’s popular as a hanging plant because of its striking tendrils.
 It’s native to the south of Mexico

-At nurseries, burro’s tail is typically sold as a small plant, and it takes lots of TLC to help it grow to maturity.
+At nurseries, burro’s tail typically sells as a small plant, and it takes lots of TLC to help it grow to maturity.
 It needs access to bright, direct light, and must be planted in well-draining soil to prevent root rot.

 The tiny succulents lining the plant’s tendrils are incredibly delicate and can fall off if anything comes into contact with them.
 Because of this, it’s best to keep them on a high shelf or in a hanging basket in a safe location.
 This fragility also means you should handle the plant as infrequently as possible.